Sunday, January 25, 2009

 So we try to find where you pick up luggage and our flight number isn’t anywhere.
 We walk up and down these things and there was no sign of our flight.
 We walk back and see our flight number on the first on we had passed (I’m pretty sure it didn’t say it when we passed it though) and waited for a few minutes.
 That was when we got flagged down by one of the men working at custom service (who I believe was Korean and had no German accent, which also causes problems when you are trying to acclimate yourself somewhere).
 He informed us that our baggage did not make it on the flight.
 We barely made the flight in Heathrow and our luggage didn’t at all.
 Luckily, it was on the flight that arrived maybe an hour or so after we did, so we gave him the address of the college and the cell-phone number of the program director (which I had luckily written down, just in case I didn’t have a “German buddy” to meet me at the train station) and went about our way.

 Figures it out with like half a second to run to the train (which we do) and we get on as the doors slam behind us.
-Other than that, the train ride to Luneburg was very nice.
-It was actually kind of nice to not have our luggage since we just had to worry about two small bags instead of two small and a huge bag.
+Other than that, the train ride to

 It was a nice train ride, maybe a half hour or so.
-Still didn’t really feel like Germany yet.
-It was really nice to have people who knew what was going on with us as well.
-We just relaxed for a half hour and then we were in Luneburg!
+Still didn’t really feel like

 Edith is awesome!
 She greeted me with a huge hug and was really very pleasant.
 She gave me my bus pass(which is also very pleasant) and she, Jan and Juliann’s buddy, Thomas(pronounced “Tomas”) showed us where we live.